-Jamun is one of the less known tropical fruits, but due to its high nutrient content and unique health benefits, it is a fruit that more people should be seeking out to boost their overall health.
+Jamun is a lesser-known tropical fruit, however, due to its high nutrient content, it is one that more people should be seeking out to boost their overall health.

 What is Jamun?

-Jamun is an evergreen fruiting tree bearing the scientific name Syzygium cumini.
-It is more commonly known as a black plum, but may also be called jambul, java plum or jamblang, depending on where you are in the world.
+Jamun is an evergreen fruiting tree with the scientific name Syzygium cumini.
+More commonly known as black plum, it may also be called jambul, java plum or jamblang, depending on where you are in the world.
 This tree is native to the Indian subcontinent but has spread to other Asian nations and islands, in addition to being naturalized in the United States and some parts of South America.
 This tree is primarily cultivated for its fruit, which bears the same name and looks similar to a small plum or a large berry.
 The color changes from light green to pink to dark purple when it is fully mature.

-The jamun fruit has a sweet and sour flavor and is known to be quite astringent, although this taste can vary depending on when you pick the fruit from.
-While it has been a part of cultural, religious, and culinary traditions in certain parts of the world for centuries, it is only recently becoming popular in the rest of the world.
+The jamun fruit has a sweet and sour flavor and is known to be quite astringent, although this taste can vary depending on when you pick the fruit.
+While it has been a part of cultural, religious, and culinary traditions in different parts of the world for centuries, it is only recently gaining popularity in the rest of the world.

 Black Plum Nutrition Facts

 Black plums contain a significant amount of vitamin C, iron, magnesium, B-family vitamins, and dietary fiber, as well as potassium, vitamin A and small amounts of protein.
-There is a moderate amount of calories, roughly 75 per cup, but there is a minimal amount of fat and no cholesterol to speak of.
+They contain a moderate amount of calories, roughly 75 per cup, but there is a minimal amount of fat and no cholesterol to speak of.

 Black Plum Health Benefits

-There is a good amount of vitamin C and other antioxidants in this fruit, which can help to stimulate the production of white blood cells and increase the strength of the immune system.
+There is a good amount of vitamin C and other antioxidants in this fruit, which can help to stimulate the production of white blood cells, and in turn, increase the strength of the immune system.
 Also, according to the Journal Food Research International, black plums have antibacterial, antifungal, and anti-viral properties that help keep you protected from many diseases.

-Medicinally, jamun is used in a number of ways, as a juice, in its raw fruit form, and in the form of an extract (from the bark, leaves, and seeds).
-The leaves are also used in salads, and as a poultice, while the juice and raw fruits are used in a number of culinary applications, namely desserts and in fruit juices/smoothies.
+Medicinally, jamun is found in a number of forms, including as a juice, in its raw fruit form, and in the form of an extract (from the bark, leaves, and seeds).
+The leaves are also used in salads and as a poultice.
+The juice and raw fruits are used in a number of culinary applications, namely desserts, and in fruit juices and smoothies.

 Side Effects of Jamun

-The main side effects of jamun include negative effects on people who have blood clots, hypoglycemia, respiratory problems, and fever.
-This fruit is known to lower blood sugar – which can be dangerous for people taking diabetes medicines and it is a clotting agent, so it can be very bad for people with atherosclerosis or a history of blood clots.
+The main side effects of jamun include potentially negative effects for people who have blood clots, hypoglycemia, respiratory problems, or fever.
+This fruit is known to lower blood sugar – which can be dangerous for people taking diabetes medicines and it is a clotting agent, so it can be detrimental for people with atherosclerosis or a history of blood clots.
 It can also cause coughing, fever, body aches, and congestion when consumed in large quantities.
-Using this fruit in moderation is strongly suggested.